JaimeMagiera/oct/automated-installations.md

-# Implementing an Automated Testing Solution for OKD Installs on vSphere with User Provisioned Infrastructure (UPI)
+# Implementing an Automated Installation Solution for OKD on vSphere with User Provisioned Infrastructure (UPI)

 ## Introduction